YiChuan0712/Assignment1/SECONDFILE.md

 [link to README.md](./README.md)

 # Markdown
-A markdown example shows how to write a markdown file.
-This document integrates core syntax and extensions (GMF).
+Markdown is a simple syntax that formats text as headers, lists, boldface, and so on.

   * [Paragraphs and Line Breaks](#paragraphs-and-line-breaks)